tlepple/data_origination_workshop/README.md

 #####  Data Generator Notes:
 ---

-The data generator is written in python and accepts 3 integer arguments:
+The data generator app in this section accepts 3 integer arguments:
   *  An integer value for the `customer key`.
   *  An integer value for the N number of groups to produce in small batches.
   *  An integer value for N number of times to loop until it will exit the script.